Portaferry–Strangford ferry: Operation

-Transport NI, an executive agency of the Northern Ireland Department for Infrastructure, operates the ferry service.
+Transport NI, an executive agency of the Department for Infrastructure, operates the ferry service.
 Ferries depart each terminal every 30 minutes and convey about 500,000 passengers per annum.
 Vehicles and their drivers are carried for a fee with additional vehicle passengers or foot passengers also charged.
 Senior citizens resident in either Northern Ireland or the Republic of Ireland with the appropriate documentation are permitted free passage.

-The service is responsible for transporting more than 300 school students every day between schools in Portaferry, Downpatrick and Ballynahinch, County Down subsidised public service operates at a loss of more than £1m per year but is viewed as an important transport link to the Ards Peninsula.
+The service is responsible for transporting more than 300 school students every day between schools in Portaferry, Downpatrick and Ballynahinch, County Down.
+The subsidised public service operates at a loss of more than £1m per year but is viewed as an important transport link to the Ards Peninsula.

 During the COVID-19 pandemic the Ferry service continued to operate for essential travellers, but was severely reduced, with fewer services and fewer operating hours.
 Normal service was resumed in August 2020.